guillaume-be/guillaume-be.github.io/_posts/2020-11-21-generation_benchmarks.md

 <br/>

-By default experiments are run in Windows 10, with the exception of Marian ran natively in Ubuntu 20.04 on the same hardware.
-All experiments are repeated at least 10 iterations, the mean is reported.
-In all benchmarks, a warm-up run is executed (loading model in the GPU buffer and executing a forward pass) as the first GPU buffer allocation can be significantly slower.
+By default experiments are run in Windows 10, with the exception of Marian executed natively in Ubuntu 20.04 on the same hardware.
+All experiments are repeated at least 10 iterations and the mean is reported.
+In all benchmarks, a warm-up run is executed (loading model in the GPU buffer and running a forward pass) as the first GPU buffer allocation can be significantly slower.

 ### Translation